Shran24/Flappy-Panther/README.md

 ## How to Play

-- Click, tap, or press spacebar to make the panther leap
+- Click, tap, or press the spacebar to make the panther leap
 - Avoid hitting the pipes or the ground
 - Try to beat your high score!